tae-tae05/startup/README.md

 ### HTML Deliverables
 For this deliverable, I built out the structure of my application using HTML.
 - HTML Pages - Four HTML pages for login, projects page, add project page, and project details page.
 - Links - Each page links back to Home.
-Login links to projects pages,
+Login links to projects pages.
+Each page has links to home, projects, and add project page.
+- Text -
+- DB - The projects page displays example projects that will be stored in the database.
+They can be accessed by clicking on the link.
+While it all links to the same example page in this deliverable, each one would have its own page.
+The example project page has hook size, yarn type, and three different counters which will be stored in the database.